certifaction/cli/README.md

 >--no-prepare      Do not prepare the document if it is not already
 >                  prepared and return an error instead.
 >--hash            String, the hash of the document to sign
->--note            Optional note to be saved together with the signature
 >--legal-weight    Allows to select type of the signature.
 Posible values are
 >                  "standard" and "QES".
 Defaults to "standard".
 >--jurisdiction   Only valid with "QES" signature, currently only supported